 “It was when I was really considering doing ballet as a professional career, that, because dance teachers were really pressuring me, I was just sitting there, and I was like, ‘You know, the only thing I can really see myself doing is just praying over all the girls that are struggling with anorexia and self-image and all this stuff,’” McConnell said.

-Beyond the dance room, McConnell determined God’s hand directed her towards missions in India.
+Beyond the dance room, McConnell determined God’s hand directed her towards missions in Southeast Asia.
 As her time approaches to serve there briefly, McConnell prepares her heart for the people and lifestyles she will encounter there.

-“The Lord’s given me a heart for India for two years now, almost three years, but I’ve never been.
+“The Lord’s given me a heart for [Southeast Asia] for two years now, almost three years, but I’ve never been.
 So I’m just really excited to learn about the culture—to be immersed in it,” McConnell said.

-World Horizon’s presence at Missions Conference also led senior journalism major Ana Waltschew to partake in an internship with them this past summer, where she spent time working with refugees in Turkey.
+World Horizon’s presence at Missions Conference also led senior journalism major Ana Waltschew to partake in an internship with them this past summer, where she spent time working with refugees in the Middle East.